Ganymede-Bio/website-docusaurus/docs/nodes/App/Webhook_Event.md

 - **input_filter_path**
   - Input [JSONPath](https://jsonpath.com) used for applying filtering logic

-### Notes

-Webhook secrets will need to be configured prior to usage; please reach out to [Ganymede support](../../app/Support) to configure secrets.

 ## User-Defined Python

 Get raw event from webhook and store in table or file for further processing